keptn/lifecycle-toolkit/docs/docs/reference/crd-reference/taskdefinition.md

       possibly with different parameters
       that are set in the calling `KeptnTaskDefinition` resource.

-      You must create the `KeptnAppContext` resource to run the calling `KeptnTaskDefinition` resource.
+      To be able to run the pre/post-deployment task, you must create the `KeptnAppContext` resource and link the `KeptnTaskDefinition` in the pre/post-deployment section of `KeptnAppContext`.

       The `KeptnTaskDefinition` called with `functionref`
       is the `parent task` whose runner is used for the execution